JustinSDK/dotSCAD/docs/lib3x-in_shape.md

 # in_shape

-Checks wether a point is inside a shape.
+Checks whether a point is inside a shape.

 **Since:** 1.3